Inquests

 On this page:

-The coroner hears evidence on oath from people who have information about the death, including police officers, family members, doctors, other experts, eyewitnesses or the public.
+The coroner hears evidence from people who have information about the death, including police officers, family members, doctors, other experts and eyewitnesses,

-If there is an inquest, coroners can make recommendations about matters connected with the death—such as public health and safety matters or the administration of justice—to prevent similar deaths in the future.
+Coroners can make recommendations at inquest about matters connected with the death—such as public health and safety matters or the administration of justice—to prevent similar deaths in the future.

 The inquest is usually held in the Magistrates Court closest to where the death occurred.

-For further information please see the ‘What to expect at an inquest' brochure.
+For further information please see the ‘What to expect at an inquest' (PDF, 184.9 KB) brochure.

 When an inquest is held

 Very few coronial investigations proceed to inquest.
-However, an inquest must be held if the:
+However, an inquest is mandatory if the:

 A coroner may also hold an inquest if it’s in the public interest to do so.
 They may decide there is significant doubt about the cause and circumstances of death, or believe an inquest may prevent future deaths or uncover systemic issues that affect public health and safety.

-Once the coroner has decided the inquest hearing date, the coroner’s staff tell the family and other interested parties when the inquest will begin.
-A notice about the inquest is also published in the law list in The Courier-Mail (online version only) and posted monthly on the Queensland Courts website.
+Once the coroner has decided the inquest hearing date, the CCQ registry will tell the family and other interested parties when the inquest will begin.
+A notice about the inquest is also published in the law list in The Courier-Mail (online version only) and on the Inquest Proceeding List.

-Once the coroner decides hold an inquest, they usually hold a pre-inquest conference.
-The pre-inquest conference is not the hearing itself.
+Once the coroner decides to hold an inquest, they usually hold a pre-inquest conference (PIC) first.

-At the pre-inquest conference, the coroner decides what issues to consider, who the parties are, which witnesses will be called, how long the inquest will take and where to hold it.
+This is a preliminary hearing where the coroner decides what issues to examine, who the parties are, which witnesses will be called, how long the inquest will take and where to hold it.

-Counsel assisting (the in-house lawyer who assists the coroner) outlines the issues to be considered and the witnesses to be called.
-The parties granted leave to appear at the inquest may make submissions about issues and witnesses they think should be included.
+At the PIC, Counsel Assisting who assist the coroner will outline the issues to be considered and the witnesses to be called at this hearing.
+The persons/legal representatives who are granted leave to appear at the inquest may make submissions about issues and witnesses they think should be included.

-If a family isn’t legally represented, counsel assisting discusses the issues with them before the pre-inquest conference and any concerns they have.
+If a family isn’t legally represented, Counsel Assisting can discuss the issues with them and any concerns they have.

 Who attends an inquest

 Family members are not required to attend unless they’re a witness.
-The evidence may distress families, as medical evidence and personal information about their loved one is discussed in open court. .
+The evidence may distress families, as medical evidence and the circumstances of their death, including personal information about their loved one, is discussed in open court.

-If family attend, they may bring another family member or friend for support during the inquest.
-You may wish to bring a friend for support during the inquest.
+If family attend, you may bring another family member or friend for support during the inquest.

 What happens at an inquest

-- Each party asks questions in turn.
+4. Each person asks the witness questions in turn.
 Sometimes the coroner also asks questions.

-- The coroner usually adjourns the hearing for time to consider the evidence and submissions and write their findings (about the identity of the deceased, and when, where and how they died).
+7. The coroner usually adjourns the hearing for time to consider the evidence and submissions and write their findings.

-- Later the parties are invited back to hear the coroner deliver the findings
+8. Later the parties and family are invited back to hear the coroner deliver the findings.

 Inquest duration